yychen/dj-registry/README.md

 This Django app leverage the built-in Django admin so changing settings is easier as you can use the web interface.

+## Requirements
+* Python 3
+* Django >= 1.11

+I only did a quick test with Python 3.6 on Django 1.11 and the latest Django, which is 2.2.6 at the time being.

 ## Installation

 Install DJ-Registry with your favorite Python package manager: